 Kobe Bryant and his young daughter were lost to us, as was the iconic Ruth Bader Ginsburg.

-In May, George Floyd was taken from us in a horrific way, sparking months of valid, but often destructive social unrest.
+In May, George Floyd was killed in a horrific way, sparking months of valid, but often destructive social unrest.

 This month, we’ve had a presidential election that has ended in more discord and distrust.